w3c-fedid/FedCM/README.md

 ## Identity Attribute Verification

-Verifying phone numbers and emails is tedious: currently, verification often done manually by users without assistance from the browser or IDP.
+Verifying phone numbers and emails is tedious: currently, verification is often done manually by users without assistance from the browser or IDP.
 For example, to verify email addresses a service typically sends an OTP (one-time code) to the user’s inbox to be copied/pasted.
 Similarly, for phone numbers, an SMS message is sent to the user’s phone to be copied/pasted too.
 There are clear ways here where the browser can step in to help (e.g. [WebOTP](https://github.com/WICG/WebOTP)), and it would generally preferable for authoritative identity providers to assert these attributes wherever possible.

 ## Cross device sign-in